Education during the slave period in the United States: Legislation and prohibitions

-South Carolina passed the first laws prohibiting slave education in 1740.
-While there were no limitations on reading or drawing, it became illegal to teach slaves to write.
-This legislation followed the 1739 Stono Rebellion.
-As fears proliferated among plantation owners concerning the spread of abolitionist materials, forged passes, and other incendiary writings, the perceived need to restrict slaves’ ability to communicate with one another became more pronounced.
-For this reason, the State Assembly enacted the following: "Be it therefore Enacted by the Authority aforesaid, That all and every Person and Persons whatsoever, who shall hereafter teach or cause any Slave to be taught to write, or shall use to employ any slave as a Scribe in any Manner of Writing whatsoever, hereafter taught to write, every such offense forfeit the Sum of One Hundred Pounds current Money."
-While the law does not clarify any consequences for the slaves who might attain this more highly prized form of literacy, the financial consequences for teachers are clear.
+This legislation was a response to growing fears among plantation owners concerning the spread of abolitionist materials, forged passes, and other writings that might encourage enslaved people to think about the idea of freedom.
+The South Carolina State General Assembly drafted legislation that reads as follows: "Be it therefore Enacted by the Authority aforesaid, That all and every Person and Persons whatsoever, who shall hereafter teach or cause any Slave to be taught to write, or shall use to employ any slave as a Scribe in any Manner of Writing whatsoever, hereafter taught to write, every such offense forfeit the Sum of One Hundred Pounds current Money."

 In 1759, Georgia modeled its own ban on teaching slaves to write after South Carolina's earlier legislation.
 Again, reading was not prohibited.
 Throughout the colonial era, reading instruction was tied to the spread of Christianity, so it did not suffer from restrictive legislation until much later.
+"Georgia, in 1829, made it unlawful for whites, slaves and free blacks to teach a slave or free black 'to read or write, either written or printed characters.'"